Get a quote

 A roof deck is the component between the trusses and joints and is the part where roof materials (shingles, etc.) are placed.
 It’s usually made out of steel, concrete, cement, or wood.

 The way the deck is attached to the trusses can determine how well the roof stands up to high winds.
-As you might’ve guessed, the more wind-resistant a roof is, the lower your insurance premium will be.
+As you might’ve guessed, the more wind resistant it is, the lower your insurance premium will be.

 • 6d 6”x12": A 6d nail is 2 inches long.
 This notation means each 2-inch nail is spaced 6 inches apart at the edge of the roof sheathing panels and 12 inches apart in the field.
 This qualifies for the lowest insurance discount.